vzaidman/htz-frontend/docs/FAQ.md

 Install the [Apollo Client Developer Tools][Apollo devtools] and select the GraphiQL tab.

+### How do I represent an object with arbitrary keys and values in the schema?

+Objects without predefined fields (“Indexable Types” in TypeScript terms) are not supported in GraphQL schemas and you will need to find another way to represent your type.
+You can:

+* Make the field retrieve one key at a time by accepting a key name as an argument, then using that argument when accessing the source object in the resolver.
+You’ll still be able to retrieve multiple keys in a single query using [aliases][GraphQL aliases].
+* Make the field type a list of objects, where the object type includes a field for the key name.
+* Make the field a JSON scalar using [graphql-type-json][].
+You won’t be able to choose which fields of the JSON object to retrieve (the entire object will always be returned), but sometimes this is not a problem.

+The last approach is used by Content type’s `properties` field to collect the many possible fields seen on different types of content elements.

 ## Miscellaneous

 ### Why do I get an error when trying to return an object from `getInitialProps`?